-The Women’s Diversity Network (WDN) aka WDN Resource Center connects and mobilizes women and gender-expansive people of different backgrounds to create positive change through collective work and a unified sisterhood.
+The Women’s Diversity Network (WDN) aka WDN Resource Center connects and mobilizes women and gender-expansive people of different backgrounds to create positive change through unity and collective work.

 The goals of the WDN are:

-Educating our communities around issues and policies that challenge our unity
+Educating our communities about issues and policies that challenge our unity

-Advocating with women to break down barriers for improved inclusion and advocacy for all
+Advocating collectively to breakdown barriers for improved inclusion and advocacy for all

 Celebrating our diverse backgrounds

-In order for us to realize these goals, the Network will engage in activities, create events and promote actions that:
+In order for us to realize these goals, the WDN engages in activities, create events and promote actions that:

 Identify and provide services needed by women and their families